-There are several camping memberships that RVers can purchase to receive discounted rates and special privileges at campgrounds across the United States.
-Thousand Trails is one of those options and we had the opportunity to stay for free at Thousand Trails Orlando in Clermont, Florida.
+There are several camping memberships that RVers can purchase to receive discounted rates at campgrounds across the United States.
+Thousand Trails is one option and we had the opportunity to stay for free at Thousand Trails Orlando in Clermont, Florida.
 To say this campground is huge may be an understatement.
-Joe started counting steps and we had no problems reaching our daily 10,000 steps at this campground.
-Many RVers stay here for its close proximity to Walt Disney World and it is more affordable than RV camping at Fort Wilderness.
+Joe started counting steps and we had no problems reaching our daily goal of 10,000 steps.
+Many RVers stay here for its close proximity to Walt Disney World and it is more affordable than RV camping at Disney’s Fort Wilderness.
 This post will cover the campground, but I will also try my best to explain how the membership works from a nonmember’s point of view.

 Note: A Thousand Trails membership is not required to stay at this campground.
 The retail price is $46/night high season and $41/night low season.
 If you decide to join during your stay, the amount paid will go towards the membership fee.

 Let me start by pointing out that the campground entrance is easy to miss.
 I almost drove past it heading north on 27 because the sign is blocked by trees.
 By the time I saw the sign, it was almost too late to make the turn.
 If you’re staying at Thousand Trails Orlando for the first time, drive slowly and have your GPS on to avoid missing the turn.
 There are places to make a U-turn if you miss it.
 We also missed the turn several times while running around town in the tow car.

 The registration area has several large pull-thru parking spots to accommodate RVs and their tow cars.
 At check-in we received a map of the campground, activities calendar, the gate code and an invitation to learn more about Thousand Trails at the weekly seminar.